 To maintain or enhance property value, it’s essential for sellers to invest in regular septic system maintenance and address any issues promptly.
 For buyers, the condition of the septic system should be a key factor in assessing a property’s overall worth.

 Obtaining a professional inspection and ensuring that the system meets local regulations can prevent future expenses and safeguard the investment.
-Proper septic system health is not just a matter of functionality but a critical aspect of preserving and maximizing property value.
+A thorough septic checklist can help ensure proper septic system health, which is not just a matter of functionality but a critical aspect of preserving and maximizing property value.

 Negotiating Strategies for Buyers and Sellers with Septic Systems